jestjs/jest/docs/TimerMocks.md

 The native timer functions (i.e., `setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`) are less than ideal for a testing environment since they depend on real time to elapse.
-To resolve this issue, Jest provides you with mocked timer functions and APIs that allow you to control the passage of time.
+Jest can swap out timers with functions that allow you to control the passage of time.
 [Great Scott!](https://www.youtube.com/watch?v=5gVv10J4nio)

 ```javascript